ueman/blog/_posts/2023-12-06-Achieving-Flutter-Favorite-Package-Quality.md

 ---
 layout: post
-title: "Improving the little things"
+title: "Achieving Flutter Favorite Package Quality"
 ---

 This article doesn’t show you how your package become a Flutter Favorite